marklchaves/search-placeholder-avada/README.md

 ---

-**Allows you to customise the search box placeholder text for Avada.**
+**Allows you to customise the search box placeholder text for Avada, Twenty Twenty-One, and beyond.**

 ## Description